 Tips for Visiting New York City for the First Time (or the 100th)!

 I can imagine how hard it is to narrow down what to do on your first trip to New York City.
-Read on as I cover the basics of NYC and make some recommendations and tips for first-time visitors to New York City.
+Read on as I cover the basics of NYC and offer some recommendations and tips for first-time visitors.

 New York for Beginners

 First, let’s get an idea of what New York City really is.
-New York City has the largest population of any city in the United States–that’s over 7 million people!
-The area of all five boroughs is only 301 square miles, so it is densely populated.
+New York City has the largest population of any city in the United States—over 8 million people!
+All five boroughs only occupy 301 square miles, so it is densely populated.

 What is a Borough?

-New York City is separated into boroughs or city districts.
-They are Manhattan, The Bronx, Brooklyn, Staten Island, and Queens.
-Most everything that you have seen or heard about New York City is in one borough- Manhattan.
+New York City is divided into boroughs or city districts: Manhattan, The Bronx, Brooklyn, Staten Island, and Queens.
+Most everything you have seen or heard about New York City is in one borough: Manhattan.

 Manhattan is on an island, often referred to as The City.
 The East, Hudson, and Harlem Rivers surround Manhattan.
 The island is connected to the other boroughs by many bridges, a funicular, ferries, and the subway.